tsgates/arch-wiki-markdown/wiki/Fdm.md

 Extended usage
 --------------

-Non-essential features that add to fdm's usability
+Non-essential features that add tofdm's usability

-> Additional Filtering
+> Additional filtering

 If you want to have mail from a certain account go to a specific mailbox, you could add the following lines to your fdm.conf file.
 From